VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - *00:00-00:17* I use `:Explore` to open Netrw.
 Then check the content of `test dir`.

-- *00:18* I Asign `test dir` as the target directory.
+- *00:18* I assign `test dir` as the target directory.
 Notice how the banner updates to show us the target directory.
 This line gets added.

 ```
 "   Copy/Move Tgt: /tmp/vim/test dir/ (local)